Lisa Giocomo

-Lisa Giocomo is an American neuroscientist who is associate professor in the Department of Neurobiology at Stanford University School of Medicine.
+Lisa Giocomo is an American neuroscientist who is a Professor of Neurobiology and Howard Hughes Medical Institute Investigator at Stanford University School of Medicine.
 Giocomo probes the molecular and cellular mechanisms underlying cortical neural circuits involved in spatial navigation and memory.

 Early life and education

-Giocomo grew up in Highlands Ranch, Colorado where she spent a lot of time outdoors.
+Giocomo grew up in Highlands Ranch, Colorado reporting that she spent a lot of time outdoors.
 She attributed her early interest in science to her outdoor exploration as a child and thought that pursuing a career in medicine would satisfy her interest in science.
 Giocomo went on to pursue pre-medical training as an undergraduate student at Baylor University supported by an academic scholarship.
-Motivated to go into medicine, Giocomo worked as a mental health counsellor at a local clinic as well as at the Veterans Affairs Hospital where she also conducted research on psychiatric illnesses.
-These research experiences and the experiments she was doing in her psychology class inspired her to major in Psychology.
-As she began to realize the lack of available treatment options for mental illnesses, she became inspired by her psychology and statistics professor, Dr. Roger Kirk, and changed her path to pursue a deeper understanding of neurobiology instead of medicine.
+Motivated to go into medicine, Giocomo then worked as a mental health counselor at a local clinic as well as at the Veterans Affairs Hospital where she also conducted research on psychiatric illnesses.
+Giocomo has stated that these research experiences and the experiments she was doing in her psychology class inspired her to major in Psychology.
+Giocomo shared that her realization about the lack of available treatment options for mental illnesses inspired by her psychology and statistics professor, Dr. Roger Kirk, and changed her path to pursue a deeper understanding of neurobiology instead of medicine.

 Giocomo completed her bachelor's degree at Baylor in 2002, graduating with a degree in Psychology and then pursued a master's degree in Psychology at Boston University.
 Giocomo worked with Dr. Michael Hasselmo to understand how different neuromodulators impact memory processing.
 She stayed at Boston University to complete her PhD in neuroscience under the mentorship of Hasselmo.
 During her PhD, Giocomo published a first author paper in 2005 showing that application of nicotine to hippocampal slices modulates glutamatergic synaptic transmission leading to a longer period of enhanced synaptic transmission.
 These results might provide insight into the mechanisms through which nicotine has memory-enhancing effects.